 What’s MommyCon?
 MommyCon is a conference for green parenting.
 Babywearing, breastfeeding, cloth diapers, and eco-friendly baby products galore.
 The event includes a MommyCon gift bag, vendor hall where you can shop for goodies and sessions where you can hear speakers like the owner of cottonbabies!
 If you’ve ever felt alone in your eco-friendly parenting journey, MommyCon is the place where you connect with your people.

 The first time I attended MommyCon I didn’t know what to expect.
-My husband and I went unprepared and at the last moment, he decided to attend with me.
+My husband and I went unprepared and walked into the giant convention center a bit lost.
+At the last moment, he decided to attend with me.
 Best decision ever!
-He has attended with me every year and helps carry my stuff, wrangle the babies and takes pictures and notes.
-Every year I learn more and approach the next conference better prepared.
+He comes with me every year and helps carry my stuff, wrangle the babies and takes pictures and notes.
+Every year I learn more and go to the next conference better prepared.
 Here’s what I’ve learned and what you should know:

 1 MommyCon is two days.